chiragatal/esp-amp/docs/build_system.md

 ## Application Examples

-* [separate_build](../examples/build_system/separate_build/): deomonstrates how to build subcore firmware separately and download it into flash partition.
+* [separate_build](../examples/build_system/separate_build/): demonstrates how to build subcore firmware separately and download it into flash partition.
 * [unified_build](../examples/build_system/unified_build): demonstrates how to build subcore firmware along with maincore firmware in a single step.
 Subcore firmware can be embedded into maincore firmware or downloaded into flash partition, depending on the sdkconfig option `SUBCORE_FIRMWARE_LOCATION`.